mr-abhishek-kumar/News-Hunt---news-web-app/README.md

 # How to run this project on local system.....

 ### Step 1:-
-+ First of all you you have to setup you development environment to run the javascript ode on local system.
++ First of all you you have to setup you development environment to run the javascript code on local system.
 + To set up the environment follow the steps:-

 Download NodeJs